Last updated on May 5, 2021.

 |Day procedure and treatment at Clinical Oncology Clinic or Renal Clinic||$96 per attendance|

 |Day procedure and treatment in ambulatory facility||$195 per attendance|

 |Community nursing service (general)||$80 per visit|

 |Community nursing service (psychiatric)||Free|

 |Community allied health service||$80 per visit|

-How is medical insurance coverage at Prince of Wales hospital?
+Medical insurance coverage at Prince of Wales Hospital

 If you are an eligible person (i.e. holder of a HKID) and have medical insurance, public hospital costs can be reimbursed.
 Considering how low public fees are, most patients pay out-of-pocket.